Continuing Conversation... McAfee, McArdle, and Ohanian on the Future of Work

 This week’s EconTalk was a live episode.

-Share these prompts with your friends, family, students, co-workers, and let us know how the conversation goes!
-We love to hear from you.
+Share these prompts with your friends, family, students, and co-workers.

 Check Your Understanding: